nhayward/book-light-editorial/pages/04.testimonials/_testimonials/boxes.md

     -
         package: false
         content: "><span class=\"first-character\">I</span>n Carly’s developmental editing of my novel, she dealt with issues, both large and small.
 Chronology, plot consistency, character motivation, authentic dialogue, point of view, word choices, etc. I appreciated the exhaustive detail and acuteness of her perceptions, but even more than that, I especially valued her understanding of my intent and my overall vision.
 She kept true to my vision for the novel and helped greatly in turning that vision into a reality.\n\n-Danny Davis, Historical YA author\n"
+    -
+        package: false
+        content: "><span class=\"first-character\">I</span>t's been just over three years since I first met Carly through an online writing event and I couldn't be more grateful for those stars aligning!\n\n>Carly is one of the most passionate and brilliant people in the industry I've ever met and have had the privilege of working with.
+We've gone through two manuscript assessments and are now preparing my novel to be self-published.
+She helped me see my novel in a way I never would have been able to find or process, completely transforming not only the manuscript itself, but my skills as a writer and storyteller.
+Her care and attention to detail for my piece is palpable in her feedback, completely personalized and insightful.
+I'm over the moon to be working with her again and in the future.
+She has been the ultimate guide and mentor over these years.
+I'm looking forward to many more!\n\n-Rara Hope, Fantasy author"
 routable: false
 visible: false
 title: 'Testimonial Boxes'